SarahCreager/reading-note/class-12.md

 * one way  to create graphics within the `<canvas>` element is by drawing paths.
 A path is a group of points connected together with lines.

 * You can create a path, with drawing commands.
-Then you store or fill the path to make it appear on the page.
+Then you stroke or fill the path to make it appear on the page.

 `fillStyle = color`
 adjusts the color used when filling shapes.